cdhenry/cdhenry.github.io/_posts/2018-09-09-a_batch_of_interview_questions.markdown

 ### What is Big O Notation?

 Big O Notation is a tool for assessing algorithm efficiency.
-It's a worst case senario equation that shows how time or space scale with respect to some input variables.
+It's a worst case scenario equation that shows how time or space scale with respect to some input variables.